Absolutely not. All of my bones, insect wings, and animal remains are ethically sourced.

 Are you a taxidermist?

 I have a taxidermy license, but I prefer to call myself an artist.
-Most of my work involves bones, though I do occasionally dabble in the realm of mummification and taxidermy.
+Most of my work involves bones, and I only occasionally dabble in the realm of mummification and taxidermy.
 Perhaps one day, I will perfect my skill to the level that I would feel comfortable using the title of Taxidermist.

 Can I send you bones or animal remains?